Feggah/poc-fastapi/README.md

 ```

-To share your html report, copy the `.csv` file generate to the html folder created with the command above, and zip the hole html folder.
+To share your html report, copy the `.csv` file generate to the html folder created with the command above, and share the hole html folder.